solliancenet/microsoft-mysql-developer-guide/artifacts/06-04-FunctionApp-MSI/README.md

 ## Enable MySQL Azure AD Authentication

 - Switch to the Azure Portal
-- Browse to the Azure Database for MySQL
+- Browse to the Azure Database for MySQL Flexible Server instance
 - Select **TODO**

 ## Create Managed Identity